dbutz/SchoolSite-Pro-Docs/redistricting/modifyPlans/addSchool.md

-# Adding a New School
+# Add a new school
 From the SchoolSite Redistricting Extension Toolbar, choose the assign tab, then Update Schools.
 You can only add new schools when your active plan is not in editing/assigning mode.
 If you are in assignment mode, the add new school menu option will be grayed out.

 ![updateSchools.png](modifyImages/updateSchools.png)